 with $c_0>0$ and $d_0>0$. $c_0$ and $d_0$ are set to $10^{-6}$.
 Ding et al.\cite{7} addressed the dependency of the sparse component in time and space with a Markov structure.
 If the parent node of $I_t(i,j)$ noted $I_{t-1}(i,j)$ is non-zero, its child node is also non-zero with a high probability.
 To introduce spatial dependence, Ding et al. \cite{7} defined the state of $F_t(i,j)$ as follows:

 where $\rho=5$ which imposes that a node is active if the sparse component contains at least $5$ non-zero members in its neighborhood defined by $N(F_t(i,j))=\left\{ F_{(k,l)} : \left|k-i\right| \leq 1, \left|l-j\right| \leq 1 \right\}$.
 Then, a child node depends on its parent node in time and on its neighbors in space.
-Markov dependency is then imposed by modifying the equations (\ref{EquationSC1}) and (\ref{EquationSC2}) as follows.
+Markov dependency is then imposed by modifying Equation (\ref{EquationSC1}) and Equation (\ref{EquationSC2}) as follows.

 where $H$ and $L$ indicate the high and low states in the Markov model and $\alpha_H$,$\alpha_H$, $\beta_L$ and $\beta_H$ are set to assume that the sparseness will be propagated along time with high probability.
-For $t=1$, the equation (\ref{EquationSC1}) and (\ref{EquationSC2}) are used since there are no parent nodes for the first frame.
+For $t=1$, Equation (\ref{EquationSC1}) and Equation (\ref{EquationSC2}) are used since there are no parent nodes for the first frame.

 \item \textbf{Noise Component:} The noise is modeled by a Gaussian distribution as follows:

 with $e_{n,m}$ is the entry at row $n$ and column $m$ of $E$. $c_0$ and $d_0$ are set to $10^{-6}$. \end{itemize}